mozilla-ai/structured-qa/docs/step-by-step-guide.md

 ## **Document Pre-Processing**

 The process begins with preparing the input document for AI processing.
-The document is first converted to markdown and then splitted into sections based on the markdown headings.
+The document is first converted to markdown and then split into sections based on the markdown headings.

  **Markdown Conversion**